 Students who are dropped from the class must repeat the class in a subsequent semester in order to meet degree requirements.
-If a student fails either a lecture or lab, they must retake both courses.

 Students with extenuating circumstances should contact their instructor immediately to discuss their individual situation.
 Possible excused absences include but may not be limited to: